-Psy.D. and Ph.D. in Clinical Psychology Programs
+Psy.D. in Clinical Psychology and Counseling Psychology and Ph.D. in Clinical Psychology Programs

 - 1. An overall undergraduate GPA of 3.25 - 2.
 Compliance with any additional requirements for the Psy.D. or Ph.D. in Clinical Psychology program as requested in the application and/or during the candidate interview